Story Melange

 7.1 Trying something smaller

-model, which should produce a smaller model file.
+There is also a convnext-tiny model, which should produce a smaller model file.

-= cheese.dataloaders("working/which_cheese_cleaned", bs=32)
+dls_better_tiny = cheese.dataloaders("working/which_cheese_cleaned", bs=32)

-dls_better_tiny = vision_learner(dls_better_tiny, convnext_tiny, metrics=accuracy) learn
+learn = vision_learner(dls_better_tiny, convnext_tiny, metrics=accuracy)

 dls_better_tiny.bs